-The Associate Dean of the Faculty (faculty affairs); the Associate Dean of the Faculty (student academic affairs); and the Dean of Special Programs report directly to the Dean of the Faculty/Vice President for Academic Affairs.
-All deans sit on a nine-member DOF/VPAA Senior Staff.
-Five other staff members report directly to the Dean of the Faculty/Vice President for Academic Affairs: the Director of Institutional Research, the Dayton Director of the Tang Teaching Museum, the Chief Technology Officer, the College Librarian, the Director of Sustainability, and the Faculty Assessment Coordinator.
+The Associate Dean of the Faculty (diversity and faculty affairs); the Associate Dean of the Faculty (infrastructure and faculty affairs); the Associate Dean of the Faculty (student academic affairs); and the Dean of Special Programs report directly to the Dean of the Faculty/Vice President for Academic Affairs.
+All deans sit on the DOF/VPAA Senior Staff.
+Five other staff members report directly to the Dean of the Faculty/Vice President for Academic Affairs: the Director of Institutional Research, the Dayton Director of the Tang Teaching Museum, the Chief Technology Officer (dotted line report), the College Librarian, the Director of Sustainability, and the Director of Faculty Assessment.

-The Dean of the Faculty/Vice President for Academic Affairs works closely with and considers recommendations from CAPT regarding faculty tenure and promotion candidacies.
+The Dean of the Faculty/Vice President for Academic Affairs works closely with and considers recommendations from ATC and PC regarding faculty tenure and promotion candidacies.
 The Dean of the Faculty/Vice President for Academic Affairs presents to the President the decision with regard to each candidate's case.
-The Dean of the Faculty/Vice President for Academic Affairs also works with CAPT and the President in determining appointments to the College's endowed chairs.
-More broadly, the Dean of the Faculty/Vice President for Academic Affairs works with CAPT and the Associate Dean of the Faculty (faculty affairs) on other matters of concern to the Faculty and may consult with CAPT on issues pertinent to faculty personnel issues.
+The Dean of the Faculty/Vice President for Academic Affairs also works with PC and the President in determining appointments to the College's endowed chairs.
+More broadly, the Dean of the Faculty/Vice President for Academic Affairs works with ATC and the Associate Dean of the Faculty (faculty affairs) on other matters of concern to the Faculty and may consult with ATC on issues pertinent to faculty personnel issues.
 The Dean of the Faculty/Vice President for Academic Affairs is the College's chief assessment officer; works closely with the Faculty Executive Committee in annually updating the Faculty Handbook; is a member of the Committee on Educational Policies and Planning; chairs all searches for deans and directors who report to the Dean of the Faculty/Vice President for Academic Affairs; and reports on academic issues at the monthly Faculty Meeting.
 The Dean of the Faculty/Vice President for Academic Affairs also works closely with the Dean of Special Programs in overseeing the many initiatives of that office and representing the Office of Special Programs and the College at an array of summer programs, institutes, workshops, and performances.

-The Dean of the Faculty/Vice President for Academic Affairs works directly with the Vice President for Advancement in matters of fundraising, donor relations, alumni, and the stewardship of endowed chairs.
-The Dean of the Faculty/Vice President for Academic Affairs also works directly with the Vice President for Finance and Administration in representing Academic Affairs and preparing all budgetary matters.
+The Dean of the Faculty/Vice President for Academic Affairs works directly with the Collyer Vice President for Advancement in matters of fundraising, donor relations, alumni, and the stewardship of endowed chairs.
+The Dean of the Faculty/Vice President for Academic Affairs also works directly with the Vice President for Finance and Administration and Treasurer in representing Academic Affairs and preparing all budgetary matters.
 The Dean of the Faculty/Vice President for Academic Affairs works closely with the Chair of the Academic Affairs Committee of the Board of Trustees in preparing agendas and discussing pertinent issues of personnel, budget, and curriculum with the Committee.